DD2480-group8-VT24/apps-android-commons/report.md

 ### Marcus Odin

-For each team member, how much time was spent in
 0. issue and project search;

    **2 hour** Spent finding a decent issue and project to have as an alternative.